 Record each project that you lead and each leadership position you hold at the club, county, sectional, state and/or national levels.
-The duties you perform in leadership roles are considered part of the position and cannot be counted as separate activities for any category on the PDR -for example, if you have to give a report as a Club Officer, you cannot count your report as a Communication Skill because this reporting is part of your job as an officer.
+The duties you perform in leadership roles are considered part of the position and cannot be counted as separate activities for any category on the PDR-for example, if you have to give a report as a Club Officer, you cannot count your report as a Communication Skill because this reporting is part of your job as an officer.

-- Committee Chair or Member: Record the committee where you served.
-Examples: Club phone tree, Field Day Set up committee, 4-H Parents' Night Decorations committee, County Presentation Day Judges Refreshment committee. - Junior Leader: If you are younger than 11 and not yet an intermediate member, count your leadership in the PDR. - Lead a 4-H Group Activity: An activity can be planned ahead or it can be spontaneous, usually on a one-time basis, to benefit 4-H members, volunteers or the community.
-As long as you took the lead to make it happen, you can count it. - Leadership Outside of 4-H: You may count two of your most significant leadership roles outside of 4-H and record them in this category.
-Examples: Student Body President, School Math Tutor, Youth Group Leader
+- Committee Chair or Member: Record the committee where you served. - Examples: Club phone tree, Field Day Set up committee, 4-H Parents' Night Decorations committee, County Presentation Day Judges Refreshment committee. - Junior Leader: If you are younger than 11 and not yet an intermediate member, count your project leadership in the PDR. - Lead a 4-H Group Activity: An activity can be planned ahead or it can be spontaneous, usually on a one-time basis, to benefit 4-H members, volunteers or the community.
+As long as you took the lead to make it happen, you can count it.
+Spontaneous means that you didn't prepare anything, but you responded to lead, in the moment that something happened, that required knowledge and leadership skills to solve the situation. - Leadership Outside of 4-H: You may count two of your most significant leadership roles outside of 4-H and record them in this category. - Examples: Student Body President, School Math Tutor, Youth Group Leader

-Significant Leadership Roles for Intermediate and Senior Members
+Significant 4-H Leadership Roles for Intermediate and Senior Members

-To meet the Star Rank criteria for gold and platinum stars, you must hold significant leadership roles that require 20 hours or more of leadership contribution.
+To meet the Star Rank criteria for gold and platinum stars, you must hold significant 4-H leadership roles that require 20 hours or more of leadership contribution.
 Count all of your training, meeting, planning and research hours as well as the hours spent leading toward this requirement.
 You must complete the Leadership Development Report form to receive credit for these roles.